 Adria Evans [firstname.lastname@example.org] has taught at URI since 1980 for the English, Writing, Women’s Studies and the Bachelor of Interdisciplinary Studies programs.
 Her lifelong love of language and the desire to teach writing inspired her return for her M.A. in English, after a short career in the legal field where she worked as a probation officer in N.J. and as a VISTA Legal Advocate for a hotline crisis intervention center in R.I.

 Always interested in history and politics, Adria incorporates both into her current teaching, along with literature, writing, speaking, and research.
 She is the co-instructor of the BIS Humanities Seminar, “The Sixties and Its Legacies.”
 She is also an Assistant Adjunct Professor in Woman’s Studies.
-In addition, Adria has been an Academic Advisor at URI’s Alan Shawn Feinstein College of Continuing Education since 1987, so her teaching and advising inform each other.
+In addition, Adria has been an Academic Advisor at URI’s Feinstein College of Education and Professional Studies since 1987, so her teaching and advising inform each other.

 When not at URI, Adria is reading, gardening, walking, practicing yoga, chanting, and watching and recording public television documentaries.